pavi2803/pavi2803/README.md

 🌱 I have technical experience and interests in:

-#### Data Science & Machine Learning
+### Data Science & Machine Learning
-Experienced in Python, Java, R, and SAS, with strong proficiency in data science and machine learning frameworks like TensorFlow and PyTorch.
-Skilled in designing, analyzing, and deploying machine learning models to extract insights and drive data-driven decision-making.
+Passionate about extracting insights and solving business challenges through data science.
+Proficient in Python, R, and SAS, with experience in developing and deploying machine learning models using frameworks like TensorFlow and PyTorch.
+Adept at implementing predictive analytics and uncovering actionable insights to drive data-driven decision-making.

+### Statistical Analysis & Data Visualization
+Strong foundation in statistical modeling, hypothesis testing, and exploratory data analysis.
+Skilled in leveraging tools like Power BI and Python visualization libraries to present insights effectively.

-#### Data Engineering & ML Pipelines
+### ML Pipelines & Model Deployment
-Proficient in SQL with hands-on experience in data processing, transformation, and model deployment.
-Familiar with MLOps practices, including Docker and MLFlow, to build scalable, production-ready ML and data science workflows.
+Hands-on experience in building end-to-end machine learning pipelines, including data preprocessing, feature engineering, and model deployment.
+Familiar with MLOps tools like Docker and MLFlow for maintaining scalable and reliable workflows.

-#### Big Data & Cloud Computing
+### Big Data Analytics & Cloud Computing
-Skilled in PySpark, Spark SQL, and Apache Hive for efficient processing of large datasets.
-Familiar with AWS and GCP cloud platforms, with experience in developing and deploying cloud-based data science solutions.
+Experienced in working with large datasets using PySpark, Spark SQL, and Apache Hive for data processing and analysis.
+Familiar with AWS and GCP, leveraging cloud platforms to develop efficient and scalable data science solutions.

 - 📝 Check out my blog : https://pavi2803.notion.site/Pavithra-Senthilkumar-36e0d62aea2f4c8086fd279363c59b34
 - 📫 Reach me at pavi2468kuk@gmail.com